iliabylich/iliabylich.github.io/_posts/2021-12-28-writing-bindings-upside-down.markdown

 How about performance?
 When we compile with Rust primitives we use LTO and so things from Rust standard library can be optimized together with our code.
 Luckily, there's a way to do that for external primitives too.

-I'd like to demonstrate it on the low level, first let's compile everything to LLVM IR:
+I would like to demonstrate it on the low level, first let's compile everything to LLVM IR:

 ```sh
 $ clang-13 -S -emit-llvm c-bindings/bindings.c -o c-bindings/bindings.ll